 In this week’s free Deke Techniques episode, Deke designs a vector-based logo in Photoshop.
 In Photoshop?
-Yes, because eventually, he wants to provide the client with the ability to swap out parts for photographic of it and animate it, so Photoshop is the tool of choice here.
+Yes, because eventually, he wants to provide the client with the ability to swap out parts and animate it, so Photoshop is the tool of choice here.

 In the video, you’ll see how he creates this blue box as precisely (and duplicatable-ly) as he could in Illustrator, setting the colors “by the number” (to get just the right company-approved color) and orienting it with Photoshop’s alignment tools.